So, you’re going walkies or runsies? Read on – you need this dog walking kit to keep the ‘mis’ out of misadventure!

 Oh no. Doggy took off, got hurt and had to have stitches.
 Luckily, she’s covered by one of PD Insurance pet plans.
 Here’s how to claim afterwards to help cover the costs.

-Aren’t a customer yet?
+Aren’t a PD Insurance member yet?
 Now you have your dog walking kit sorted, why not get a free, no-strings-attached quote on affordable dog insurance today?